revathibalusamy/TaskManagement/README.md

 * run

 ## Notes
+This project is build with C# and .NET. please install  nuget package command lines for references.

+**Comments:**

 * This project is not finished.
 Some of the features are implemented but not all (landing page, timeline, messages, and a few others)
 * As landing page is not implemented, to open the Dashboard after the login you need to manually input the URL: '/Administration/Dashboard'